 You, or your financial advisor or asset management firm if you have one, can screen stocks, mutual funds, and other investments on the issues that matter to you.

-For specific information on the screening and advocacy practices of socially responsible mutual funds, visit USSIF's Mutual Fund Performance Chart.
+For additional information on socially responsible mutual funds, including financial performance, visit USSIF's Mutual Fund Performance Chart.

 Myth: Socially responsible investments make less money than conventional ones.